| | |

 Tres Leches Mixture

-• 14 oz sweetened condensed coconut milk or sweetened condensed milk
+• 14 ounces sweetened condensed coconut milk or sweetened condensed milk

 • 1 banana, sliced